nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 3. Artificial intelligence

-I see no applicable use for AI here.
+I see no applicable use of AI here.
 These tools navigate users through rigidly-defined processes.
 There should be no uncertainty, and no room for an AI to guess what to do.
 AI advice is error-prone, difficult to test, and likely to give incorrect advice the appearance of trustworthiness.

 ### 4. Feasibility assessment